San Diego Supercomputer Center

 Grant in 2021

-Lumina Instruments specializes in the development of laser optical scanning equipment tailored for the expanding glass market in high-tech industries.
-Founded in 2019 and based in San Jose, California, the company focuses on enhancing production efficiency through its advanced technology.
-Their equipment offers thin-film defect detection capabilities, allowing businesses to effectively map and classify a variety of substrates, including transparent, translucent, and opaque materials of diverse shapes.
-This innovation supports improved yield and management in manufacturing processes, catering to the needs of modern high-tech applications.
+Lumina Instruments specializes in the development and manufacturing of laser optical scanning equipment tailored for the growing glass market in high-tech applications.
+Founded in 2019 and headquartered in San Jose, California, the company provides innovative solutions that enhance yield and process management through its advanced thin-film defect detection capabilities.
+This technology enables businesses to effectively map and classify transparent, translucent, and opaque substrates of various shapes, thereby contributing to improved production efficiency and product quality.

 Novel Farms